 The Mortgage Application Fee

-Varies among lending institutions and can range in price, up to $500.
-This fee is charged simply for doing business with a potential mortgagee.
-Know ahead of time if you will be approved as this fee is not refundable.
+This fee is charged simply for doing business with a potential mortgagee and varies among lending institutions, but can range in price, up to $500.
+This fee is not refundable and required upfront so make sure your credit is good before you apply and pay or else you’ll lose that money.
 If you are certain you will have no difficulty in obtaining a mortgage loan, shop for a lender who charges a nominal fee or no mortgage application fee at all.

 The Property Appraisal Fee